As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 All soft things absorb sound, right?
-Let’s see just how effective carpet is at absorbing sound.
+Let’s see just how effective carpet is at reducing sound from floors.

 Carpets typically absorb airborne noise by up to 35%.
 This number can double with specific materials and set-ups, with airborne noise reduction peaking at 70%.

 Also, check out my Best Recommended Soundproof Carpets and Flooring Materials